Preparing your manuscript for conversion to standard eBook file formats.

 Fonts and text styling

 Support for different fonts and styles is limited in many eReader devices, so again, keep things simple.
-Using Word’s inbuilt Quick Styles tool is a great way to save time and maintain consistent styles across your document – check out this video from Microsoft for an introduction to Quick Styles.
+Using Word’s inbuilt Quick Styles tool is a great way to save time and maintain consistent styles across your document – visit the Microsoft help pages for more information on using Quick Styles.
+If you do use Quick Styles we recommend that you send us the final manuscript in PDF format to ensure the styles are maintained.

 - Main Body Text